noiseprotocol/noise_spec/noise.md

  * **`k, n`**: A encryption key `k` (which may be empty) and a counter-based nonce `n`.
 Whenever a new DH output causes a new `ck` to be calculated, a new `k` is also calculated from the same inputs.
-The key `k` is used to encrypt static public keys and handshake payloads, incrementing `n` with each encryption.
+The key `k` and nonce `n` are used to encrypt static public keys and handshake payloads, incrementing `n` with each encryption.
 Encryption with `k` uses an "AEAD" cipher mode and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
-Encryption of static public keys and payloads provides some confidentiality during the handshake phase, confirms to the other party that the correct key was derived, and confirms to the other party that the sender has a matching view of transmitted handshake data.
+Encryption of static public keys and payloads provides some confidentiality during the handshake phase.
+It also confirms to the other party that the correct key was derived, and also confirms that the sender has a matching view of transmitted handshake data.

 To send a handshake message, the sender sequentially processes each token from a message pattern.
 The possible tokens are:

- * **`"e"`**: The sending party generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key in clear into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.
+ * **`"e"`**: The sending party generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key as cleartext into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.

  * **`"s"`**: The sending party writes its static public key from the `s`